States of Mexico

 • INEGI: Instituto Nacional de Estadística, Geografía e Informatica uses a two-digit code to represent each state.
 Most of them

-are the same as the two digits in the FIPS codes.
-In both cases, the states are numbered from 01 to 32 in alphabetical
+are the same as the two digits in the FIPS codes (see note).

 • Tz: Time zone (hours offset from Greenwich; ~ indicates daylight saving time observed)